mpokrass/PSYCH350/lecture_notes.md

 Dissent emerged among the prisoner group.

 Eventually the communal vision collapsed (and bad food).
 Change in people's views about the nature of leadership.
 More preference to authoritarian model.

+## Lecture 5 - Sept 19

+A group can get inspired to a leader and get committed to that leader.
+But if it doesn't translate to effectiveness, they become disheartened/discouraged.
+This causes a vaccuum and often leads to a more traditional view of leadership - imposing one's views on the world.
+We can see these in Trump.
+Giving praise to Putin, etc.

+Build a wall - make Mexico pay for it; imposing his will.
+All of his deals are coercive negotiation tactic, not common ground.
+Very leader-focused model, not follower-focused.
+His success may be due to similar processes as in the prison experiments.
+When collectivism doesn't work, people sometimes turn to leader based.

+-
+For democracy to succeed, individuals need to do their part.
+Citizens need to be active, otherwise democracy can't succeed.
+Citizens need to pay taxed and vote.
+For a thriving democracy, citizens should be engaged in political life.
+Should voice their concerns/interests.

+The costs involved in voting seem to outweigh any individual benefit.
+Trying to understand the motivations that inspire people to vote.

+Endorsing the view that voting is a citizen's duty is positively associated with likelihood of voting in elections.
+Individuals with ties to people who vote are more likely to vote.

+People report voting significantly more than they actually do.
+If acts of civic engagement are motivated by social norms, this primes this civic duty and increases motivation to vote.
+Can make this normative pressure higher by monitoring people.
+Exposing people to public scrutiny.

+-
+Study during election in Michigan, with low voter turnout.
+2006 primary in Michigan.
+Identified 180k households.
+Randomly assigned each household to either control or 1 of 4 treatment conditions.
+These varied in level of social pressure.

+People were mailed a voter turnout message 11 days before election.
+Messages varied in their content.

+1. minimum social pressure, just a reminder. `Do your civic duty and vote`.
+Just priming.
+2. Ramp up the normative pressure.
+Made them aware that they are being studied.
+3. `Who votes is public information.` Will send follow-up mail saying whether you voted or not.
+4. Everyone in your neighbourhood will see who voted or not.
+Showed who voted in previous elections in this prelim notice.

+Effects:

+1. Increased turnout by 1.8%
+2. Increased by 2.5%
+3. 4.8%
+4. 8.1%

+-
+Does the quality of normative feedback matter?

+One way is positive feedback when behaviour complies with social norms.

+Also negative feedback when norm is violated.

+Negative messages tend to be more effective.
+However extreme negative feedback that is stigmatizing and threatens self-esteem tends to backfire and further decrease performance.

+Another study, 3 conditions:

+1. civic duty
+2. It's your civic duty to vote, track how you vote and give feedback
+3. Shame condition: not positive if did vote, negative information for when you didn't vote.
+Will get more follow up mail if doesn't vote again.

+Results:

+1. 1.8%
+2. 4%
+3. 6.3%

+-
+Voter turnout among young people is declining.
+Older voters believe it's a civic duty more.
+The normative climate that people are growing up in now doesn't impose this notion of civic duty.